STAIRlab/sees/docs/library/1_Modeling/element/bearing/3198-Elastomeric Bearing (Plasticity) Element.md

 # Elastomeric Bearing (Plasticity)

-<p>This command is used to construct an elastomericBearing element
-object, which is defined by two nodes.
+This command is used to construct an elastomericBearing element object, which is defined by two nodes.
 The element can have zero length or the appropriate bearing height.
 The bearing has unidirectional (2D) or coupled (3D) plasticity properties for the shear deformations, and